Lasimeri/Meri_Bot_Rust/README.md

 - **Progress tracking** - Live character counts and generation status

 ### ⚡ Streaming Technology
-- **Robust Connection Handling** - Uses a `connect_timeout` to prevent premature disconnection during long AI generations, ensuring that even slow responses are fully received.
+- **Robust Connection Handling** - Uses a **60-second timeout** to prevent hanging requests while ensuring complete responses from AI models
 - **Buffered Stream Processing** - Assembles incoming data into a line buffer before parsing.
 This prevents errors caused by data packets being split across network chunks, making the stream processing significantly more reliable.
 - **Live Discord Message Editing** - Messages update in real-time every 0.8 seconds with the latest content from the stream.
 - **Thinking Tag Filtering** - Automatically removes `<think>...</think>` content from reasoning responses in real-time.
+- **YouTube Transcript Processing** - Automatic subtitle extraction using yt-dlp with intelligent VTT cleaning and RAG summarization for long content.
 - **Graceful Error Handling** - If a Discord message fails to update mid-stream, the entire operation is safely halted to prevent content loss, and the error is logged.

 ## Prerequisites